mkmacho/qualitative-interviews/README.md

 ## Option 2: Deploy as Flask app

 This option is for when you are ready to collect data and want to deploy your application on a production server.
 The benefit of this option is that you can manage the server and all aspects of your code, logs, and application service directly.

-**Step 0:** On your remote server, make sure Docker is [installed](https://docs.docker.com/engine/install/).
+We recommend that you use Docker for this, so again on your remote server make sure Docker is [installed](https://docs.docker.com/engine/install/).

 **Step 1a:** Using e.g. `scp` copy your current codebase, including changes you have made, to your remote server.